joannakl/cs102/syllabus.markdown

 # Absences (excused and unexcused)
 ---

 We generally do not take attendance, although, if you miss too many sessions, we will notice.
+If you are going to be missing classes due to the time zone differences, you should talk to your instructor right at the start of the semester.

 If you __miss an in-class quiz__ (for any reason), you will get a chance to make it up by writing a summary of the lecture that you missed and submitting it for evaluation.
 You will need to watch the lecture recording and write a few paragraph long summary.
 (This needs to be a summary written in your own words, not a transcript of parts of the lecture.)

-The exams can be made up only in case of an excused absence with appropriate documentation.
+The online quizzes and exams can be made up only in case of an excused absence with appropriate documentation.

-If you will miss an exam due to a religious observance, please familiarize yourself with [University Calendar Policy on Religious Holidays](https://goo.gl/e6NHDe) and talk to me well in advance to come up with alternative arrangements.
+If you will miss an online quiz or exam due to a religious observance, please familiarize yourself with [University Calendar Policy on Religious Holidays](https://goo.gl/e6NHDe) and talk to the instructor well in advance to come up with alternative arrangements.

 # Recitations
 ---

 Recitations are the times to have most of your questions answered.
-These could be questions about upcoming projects, material covered during the prior week or the weekly problem sets.
+These could be questions about upcoming projects, material covered during the prior week or the weekly labs.
+They are also a chance for you to work with a group of students from the class to solve some problems together.

 We will discuss the details of attendance and the in-person vs. remote mode of recitations for each week at the start of the semester.

-# Weekly Problem Sets
+# Weekly Labs
 ---

-Each week you will be given a problem set.
-You should review that problem set before your weekly recitation so that you can discuss any questions and issues during the recitation.
+Each week you will be given a lab to work on.
+You should review the lab instructions before your weekly recitation so that you can discuss any questions and issues during the recitation.

-You are encouraged to work with other students on the problem sets.
+You will work with other students on the lab during the recitation session.
 You can do that in a breakout room during the scheduled recitation times.
-If you work on a problem set as a team, you should make a single submission with all your names attached to it.
+The group should make a single submission with all your names attached to it.

 Once during the semester, you will be selected to be a _solution writer_.
 This means that in addition to submitting